Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Axion-dilaton wormholes in the flat Euclidean spacetime

+To confirm that the aforementioned mechanisms are not artifacts of our specific parameter choice, we further investigate the system evolution under varied values of the dilatonic coupling $\beta$ and the axion flux $N$.
+By setting $\beta = 1.3$ and $N = 35000$ while keeping $m = 0.01$ and $\lambda = 0.1$ fixed, we obtain the numerical results are presented in Fig. \ref{fig:lam0.1_new_N35000} and Fig. \ref{fig:lam0.1_new_N35000SE}.
+The evolution of the scale factor and the dilaton field continues to exhibit characteristic oscillatory dynamics, indicating that these features are robust against variations in the underlying parameters.
+Although the overall magnitude of the Euclidean action $S_E$ increases with $N$, the non-monotonic dependence of the action on the initial field $\phi_0$ is strictly preserved.
+These findings confirm that the energetic favorability of complex oscillatory configurations is an intrinsic property of the model rather than an artifact of a specific parameter choice.

-Continuing our exploration, we will examine an alternative type of wormhole solution in the context of the axion-dilaton-modified gravity theory, specifically by evolving the larger root of Eq. $\left( \ref{e19}\right)$.
-As this wormhole undergoes inflationary expansion in its subsequent Lorentzian evolution, we refer to it as \textit{expanding wormhole}~\cite{Jonas:2023ipa}.
+Continuing our exploration, we examine an alternative type of wormhole solution within the axion-dilaton modified gravity theory, specifically obtained by evolving the larger root of Eq. $\left( \ref{e19}\right)$.
+Since this wormhole exhibits inflationary expansion in its subsequent Lorentzian evolution, we refer to it as \textit{expanding wormhole}~\cite{Jonas:2023ipa}.

 The initial set of solutions for expanding wormholes is depicted in Fig.~\ref{fig:lam0.1max}.
 It is evident that the scale factor exhibits a local maximum at the origin.
 Similar to the pattern observed for the collapsing wormholes in the previous section, the evolution of the scale factor and the dilaton field becomes increasingly complex with increasing \(\phi_0\), characterized by more oscillatory behavior.
 Interestingly, the minimum values of the scale factor during oscillations for larger \(\phi_0\) are closer to each other, implying that the sizes of the wormhole throats are more similar.